cake404/SpaceInvaders/SpaceInvaders/README.txt

 -- RUNNING THE PROGRAM --

-Step 1 - Find the Jar file named 'GameExecutable.jar' in your terminal window or command line
+Step 1 - Find the Jar file named "GameExecutable.jar" within the "SpaceInvaders" folder through the terminal
-	NOTE: make sure that the jar file and the "Scripts" folder are in the same directory

-Step 2 - Type in this command once you have found the Server jar file to start the server:
+Step 2 - Type in this command once you have found the jar file to start the game:
 	java -jar GameExecutable.jar

 -- CLIENT CONTROLS --